-How To Make Banana And Lime Jam
+How to Make Banana and Lime Jam

-Banana and lime jam
+Banana and Lime Jam

 What is your favorite type of jam?
 Strawberry, raspberry, or perhaps you are more of a marmalade lover.
 Have you ever thought about turning the world's favorite fruit into a jam?
-Banana jam is a wonderfully different alternative to have on your morning toast or inside a jam tart or donut.
+Banana jam is a wonderfully different alternative to have on your morning toast or inside a jam tart or donuts.

 So, grab your apron and we'll get started making what could become your favorite jam.

 - 5 Bananas, medium size.
-Ripe but not overripe
+Ripe but not over ripe

 - 1 Lime (or lemon)